nick42d/cosmic-applet-arch/README.md

 # arch_updates_rs - Arch updates API
 Please refer to `arch-updates-rs/README.md` for more information.

+## How to use
+The package is in the AUR under `cosmic-applet-arch`.
+You can install it via your favourite AUR helper, e.g `paru -Syu cosmic-applet-arch`.

 ## Features
  - Native COSMIC look and feel, supporting both light and dark mode.
  - pacman, AUR, and devel package upgrades shown.